supervision : lived experience perspective

 I have worked in the mental health sector for over 16 years, in consumer consultant and service integration roles within clinical mental health services with Queensland Health and in project, training and group facilitation roles in community mental health services.
 I have experience in providing practice reflection and supervision for individuals and groups.

-Erin O'Shea (she/her)
+Erin O'Shea (She/Her)

 About me